 What Kids Need: Participation in a Faith-Based Community

 We have been talking about resilience and how it adds a Teflon® coating to young people making them less vulnerable to the distractions of life and more able to bounce back during the tough times.
 Participation in a Faith-Based Community one or more times a week also adds this value to kids.
-Once again, those “good kids” are part of these programs, so by participating in a religious community, they are with some good kids.
+Once again, those “good kids” are part of these programs, so they are with some good kids by participating in a religious community.
 We know that the people your kids are with will rub off on them eventually, good or bad, so why not select the good.
-As a young person, I participated in our local church by going to church services and attending Sunday school regularly.
+As a young person, I participated in our local church by attending church services and regularly attending Sunday school.
 It was a family event where we all went and had various groups of which we were apart.

 Yours for Better Parenting,